TERREMEMBER/znbase/docs/content/stable/admin/ysql-dump.md

 The dump file produced by `ysql_dump` does not contain the statistics used by the optimizer to make query planning decisions.
 Therefore, running `ANALYZE` after restoring from a dump file can ensure optimal performance.

-Because `ysql_dump` is used to transfer data to newer versions of YugabyteDB, the output of `ysql_dump` can be expected to load into YugabyteDB versions newer than the `ysql_dump` version. `ysql_dump` can also dump from YugabyteDB servers older than its own version.
-However, `ysql_dump` cannot dump from YugabyteDB servers newer than its own major version; it will refuse to even try, rather than risk making an invalid dump.
+Because `ysql_dump` is used to transfer data to newer versions of ZNbaseDB, the output of `ysql_dump` can be expected to load into ZNbaseDB versions newer than the `ysql_dump` version. `ysql_dump` can also dump from ZNbaseDB servers older than its own version.
+However, `ysql_dump` cannot dump from ZNbaseDB servers newer than its own major version; it will refuse to even try, rather than risk making an invalid dump.
 Also, it is not guaranteed that the `ysql_dump` output can be loaded into a server of an older major version — not even if the dump was taken from a server of that version.
 Loading a dump file into an older server may require manual editing of the dump file to remove syntax not understood by the older server.
-Use of the [`--quote-all-identifiers`](#quote-all-identifiers) option is recommended in cross-version cases, as it can prevent problems arising from varying reserved-word lists in different YugabyteDB versions.
+Use of the [`--quote-all-identifiers`](#quote-all-identifiers) option is recommended in cross-version cases, as it can prevent problems arising from varying reserved-word lists in different ZNbaseDB versions.

 ## Examples